Anheuser-Busch: Operations and products

 Anheuser-Busch Companies operates as one of several subsidiaries in the North America zone unit of Anheuser-Busch InBev SA/NV (AB InBev) and it produces and distributes hundreds of products from the AB InBev portfolio.

 On October 10, 2016, a $100 billion merger between Anheuser-Busch InBev and SABMiller closed.
 The new company is trading as NewbelcoSABMiller.

 Corporate leadership

-Michel Doukeris is the current President and CEO, North America at Anheuser-Busch InBev SA/NV, the parent company of the U.S. operation.
+Michel Doukeris is the current CEO of AB InBev, the parent company of the U.S. operation, and Brendan Whitworth is the current CEO of the Anheuser-Busch subsidiary.

 Previous corporate leaders of Anheuser-Busch include: